dcmi/dctap-python/docs/model/index.rst

    Application Profile
        A description of the structures and terms, and their usages, expected to be found **in Instance Data**.
+       An application profile that follows the DCTAP model is called a :term:`DCTAP Instance`.

    Compact IRI
        An IRI represented by an abbreviated syntax in which